loisft/loisft.github.io/_pages/about.md

 My research lies at the intersection between algebraic geometry and number theory.

 I study geometric objects such as moduli spaces of curves on varieties, using (which actually means also developping) motivic analogues of tools coming from algebraic or analytic number theory (theory of valuation rings, harmonic analysis, circle method, Cox rings and universal torsors...).
+Here is [a poster with some pictures](/assets/pdf/poster-motivic-distribution-of-curves.pdf) I made recently concerning motivic distribution of curves.

 More broadly speaking, I am interested in the following topics:
 - moduli spaces of curves, bundles...